xieyuschen/quic-example/3.packets-during-echo/README.md

 The Protected payload packet aims to:

-- send `CRYPTO` with multiple handshake message(includes Certificate Verify and finish).
+- send `CRYPTO` with multiple handshake message(step3-Server's digital signature) in TLS establish.
 - send `NEW_CONNECTION_ID`.

 After the handshake sent by server, there is a `protected packet`.
 This `protected packet` has two IETF quic packets,